nathancarter/weblurch/doc/plan.md

  * Create a convenience function for installing a keyboard shortcut that calls the hide/show method.
- * Create a class method for inserting open/close grouper pairs.
-Use classes to distinguish group types.
  * Create convenience functions that create buttons and menu items that call the insertion function.
  * Create the Group class with a constructor that can accept a DOM element